Arcahub/kube-install-tuto/src/k8s-components.md

 ### kube-proxy

 The kube-proxy is responsible for network proxying.
 The kube-proxy maintains network rules on the nodes.
-These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.
-The kube-proxy uses the operating system packet filtering layer if there is one and it's available.
+These network rules allow network communication to your Pods from network sessions inside or outside your cluster.
+The kube-proxy uses the operating system packet filtering layer if there is one available.
 Otherwise, kube-proxy forwards the traffic itself.
 The kube-proxy is responsible for:

 - Load balancing connections across the different Pods
 - Maintaining network rules on the nodes